August 25, 2025 (3mo ago) — last updated November 12, 2025 (14d ago)

 Start by changing how you talk to yourself when you stumble.

 Self-compassion is central.
 When you push your boundaries, setbacks are normal.
 The default reaction is self-criticism, but that feeds fear.
 Instead, treat yourself like a friend: acknowledge the difficulty and remind yourself that fear is part of growth.
-This act of kindness breaks shame’s grip and makes it easier to try again.
+This kindness breaks shame’s grip and makes it easier to try again.

 Celebrate Every Small Victory